cimasim89/flat-file-creator/README.md

 ### Use flat file creator:

-Once you have defined the fields and configured your `flatFileCreator`, you'll use it to convert zero or more rows of data to a flat file.
+Once you have defined the fields and configured your flat file creator or reader, you'll use it to convert read or write rows of data to a flat file.
 Row data is represented as an array of `RowData` objects, indexed by the field name:

 ```ts
 type RowData = {